swarmcity/boardwalk-ts/README.md

 #### New epics in this episode:

 - [ ] As a Marktplace Maintainer I can resolve conflicts, so users have a fair marketplace.
+[Issue 43](https://github.com/swarmcity/boardwalk-ts/issues/43)

 ## S01 E07: Searching New Horizons